sbercloud-terraform/terraform-provider-sbercloud/examples/ecs/basic/README.md

 - one EVS disk of "High I/O" type (SAS) and 16 GB size

 The example expects that one already has a key pair and a subnet.

-The example will also put the tag: "created_by" = "terraform".
-This is optional.